tolitius/bb8/README.md

 * [SDK libraries](https://www.stellar.org/developers/reference/#libraries) in several languages
 * [Stellar Labratory](https://www.stellar.org/laboratory/)

 Stellar Mission Control Center adds a command line / terminal capabilities to the Stellar family of tools.
-This is useful for exploration as well as the real world interaction with Stellar network.
+This is useful for exploration as well as the real world interaction with Stellar networks.

 ## Buttons to Push